Code-Institute-Submissions/Booking-System-1/README.md

 - Given more time i would have greyed out unavailable date and times and came up with a cleaner solution.
 - You cannot edit currently with the same time slot.
 This is to be fixed in the future.
+- Lost admin panel styles when uploading to heroku (once debug was false).

 ## Testing